Quantum subspace alignment for domain adaptation

-Subspace alignment (SA) is one of the most concise and efficient statistical-based subspace learning algorithms.
-After preprocessing the original data sets to eliminate the redundant information, we attempts to find a linear transformation matrix to align the subspace of the labelled data set to the subspace of the unlabelled data set.
+Subspace alignment (SA)~\cite{fernando2013unsupervised} is one of the most concise and efficient statistical-based subspace learning algorithms.
+After preprocessing the original data sets to extract the corresponding principal components, SA attempts to find a linear transformation matrix to align the subspace of the labelled data set to that of the unlabelled data set.
 Subsequently, the classifier can be performed on the aligned subspace data to obtain the target labels.
-Compared with other domain adaptation algorithms, SA is efficient in domain adaptation and easy to implement.
-In addition, SA manipulates the global covariance matrices and is intrinsically regularized~\cite{fernando2013unsupervised}.
-However, with the increase of the scale of the data set and the dimension of the data points, the algorithmic complexity of the classical SA algorithm can be costly.
+Compared with other DA algorithms, SA is efficient in unsupervised DA and easy to implement.
+However, with the increase of the scale and dimension of the data samples, the algorithmic complexity of the classical SA can be costly.